-Patti Brennan who has lead the vizHome project as PI Since its beginning has been named Director of the National Library of Medicine (NLM) starting in the fall of 2016 by the National Institute of Health.
-The NLM is the world’s largest biomedical library and she is very enthusiastic about the position.
-We are all very proud of her accomplishment, although we are heartbroken at the thought of her leaving.
+Patti Brennan who has lead the vizHome project as PI Since its beginning was named Director of the National Library of Medicine (NLM) in the fall of 2016 by the National Institute of Health.
+The NLM is the world’s largest biomedical library.
+We are all very proud of her accomplishments, although we were saddened to see her leave.

-Recently, the LEL has used our technology and our home scanning processes in two very interesting and unexpected ways.
-The first is Crime Scene Investigation; the Dane County Sherriff’s Office connected with the Living Environments Lab to scan the scene of a crime.
-This was done in order to have a 3D model with all of the details preserved.
-3D scans are being accepted in more and more court cases because of their ability to prevent the possibility of crime scene contamination, if scanned early enough.
-Also, they can be much more effective than diagrams and pictures in presenting the case.
-You can read more about it here: http://wid.wisc.edu/featured-science/csi-discovery/
+The Virtual Environments Group (formerly the LEL) has used our home scanning processes in two very interesting and unanticipated ways.
+The first is Crime Scene Investigation; the Dane County Sherriff’s Office engaged the lab to scan the scene of a crime.
+The purpose was to have a 3D model with all of the details preserved.
+3D scans are increasingly utilized in court cases due to their ability to capture the crime scene efficiently and in a timely way.
+In addition, they can be much more effective than diagrams and pictures in presenting the case.
+You can read more about it here.

 The Agency for Healthcare Research and Quality, in partnership with the U.S. Department of Health & Human Services, strives “to produce evidence to make health care safer, higher quality, more accessible, equitable, and affordable,” as explained in their mission statement.
 AHRQ is a national organization that focuses on improving patient-centered outcomes.
 Working with clinicians and other healthcare providers, they find solutions to existing problems in healthcare.
 The vizHOME team received a $2.5 million grant (R01 HS22548-01) for their project from the AHRQ.